PATCH! {P}sychometrics-{A}ssis{T}ed Ben{CH}marking of Large Language Models against Human Populations: A Case Study of Proficiency in 8th Grade Mathematics: Limitations

-In this paper, we propose PATCH, a psychometrics-inspired framework to address current limitations of LLM benchmarks, especially for the purpose of model and human comparison.
-We demonstrate PATCH with a 8th grade mathematics proficiency test, where PATCH yields evaluation outcomes that diverge from those based on existing benchmarking practices.
-This underscores the potential of PATCH to reshape the LLM benchmarking landscape.
-Nevertheless, our paper has several limitations.
+Our paper has the following limitations, among others.
 First, PATCH requires validated tests, which can be resource-intensive if tests need to be developed from scratch.
 However, this also opens up opportunities for collaboration between LLM researchers, psychometricians and test institutes.
 Second, the validity, reliability, and fairness of using tests validated solely on humans for LLM benchmarking are debatable due to possibly differing notions of proficiency and cognitive processes between LLMs and humans.
 Nonetheless, such tests are still better than non-validated benchmarks, particularly for comparison of model and human performance.
 Advancing LLM benchmarking further requires tests validated on LLMs (and humans for model-human comparisons), necessitating theoretical work on LLM-specific constructs and the development of LLM-specific IRT models and testing procedures.
+Third, our experiment only includes four LLMs and one proficiency test.
+We consider this sufficient for demonstrating PATCH, but not enough if the goal is to benchmark as many LLMs as possible across different tests.